November 25th - December 1st

 Drawing of King Edward I of England

-Edward I calls together the Model Parliament
+Edward I called together the Model Parliament

 1295 - King Edward I called what became known as The Model Parliament.
 It is regarded as the first representative parliament.
 The King had called for archbishops, bishops, archdeacons and proctors from each diocese (a church district), 2 knights from each shire, 2 citizens from each city, 2 representatives from each borough, 7 earls and 42 barons to come together to decide on his request of financial aid for the wars he was waging against France and Scotland.
 Each representative group met separately to consider the King’s request; clergy (the church), nobles (earls, barons and knights) and commoners (the regular everyday citizens).
 Each group decided to support the king, with each donating a percentage of their income.